pearsedarcy/TripSplit/README.md

 ### Page Footer/Navigation

-Using a mobile firs approach, I placed the app navigation in the footer element, allowing the user to switch between sections easily.
+Using a mobile first approach, I placed the app navigation in the footer element, allowing the user to switch between sections easily.
 Each navigation item only appears as it is needed, allowing for intuitive use of the app without the need for instructions.
 The users are unable to progress through the app unless they fill out the required information.

 ![Page-Footer-Desktop](./assets/docs/images/page-footer-desktop.png)
 ![Page-Footer-Mobile](./assets/docs/images/page-footer-mobile.png)